klnmrn/postcovidmobility/README.md

 ## [Python script](src/main.py)
 This script performs data processing on Apple, Google and Facebook datasets and visualizes the data in one figure.<br>
-**Before running the script make sure to have all the requirements installed and the data downloaded locally with path adjustment in the code.**
+**Before running the script make sure to have all the requirements installed and clone the repo.**

 ## Credits
 I developed this work for a local Trade Union during my time at LINKS Foundation in Turin, Italy.

-## Contacts
-Data and code-related questions should be addressed to Marina Klanjčić (mrnkln@outlook.com).
+Reach out if you have data or code-related questions.

 ## [MIT License](https://github.com/klnmrn/postcovidmobility/blob/main/LICENSE)